You have several options for protecting the data and resources that you transfer.

 permissions management easier to use.

-Transfer service for on-premises data supports the following Storage Transfer Service predefined IAM roles:
+Storage Transfer Service supports the following Storage Transfer Service predefined IAM roles:

 Storage Transfer Admin — Provides all Storage Transfer Service permissions.